 - Brush in a circular motion, never back-and-forth.

-- All fluoride toothpastes are good to use.
-If your child does not like the taste of toothpaste, use baking soday or even plain water.
+- All fluoride toothpaste are good to use.
+If your child does not like the taste of toothpaste, use baking soda or even plain water.

 - Use a SOFT bristled toothbrush.